Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Introduction

-This study systematically investigates how prompt ambiguity and decision type affect the quality of LLM-generated managerial advice.
-Proposing a novel four-dimensional ambiguity taxonomy, our study pursues three objectives: (i) benchmarking ambiguity identification, (ii) measuring the impact of ambiguity refinement and decision types, and (iii) analyzing sycophantic behavior.
-First we compare state-of-the-art models on detection capabilities and second, apply a refinement process to generate controlled levels ranging from high ambiguity to full resolution.
-The resulting decisions are evaluated by an "LLM-as-a-judge" framework on four key metrics, constraint adherence, agreement, justification quality, and actionability.
-This approach quantifies how systematic ambiguity resolution enhances decision utility while understanding the specific boundaries of LLM reasoning in varying decision contexts.
+Previous research has examined LLM ambiguity handling in structured tasks such as information retrieval \citep{tang2025clarifying}, question-answering frameworks \citep{yadav2021comprehensive,Kim2024}, in-context learning \citep{gao2023ambiguity}, code generation \citep{mu2024clarifygpt,nandan2025ambiguity}, and database query refinement \citep{ding2025ambisql,marozzo2025iterative}.
+However, systematic investigations remain scarce on how LLMs detect, interpret, and resolve different types of ambiguity in managerial decision contexts.
+This gap is important because management research has long recognized ambiguity not only as a flaw, but also as a strategic asset that can foster flexibility, consensus, and localized interpretation within organizations \citep{nicolai2010fuzziness,march1994primer,eisenhardt1992strategic,Menz1999}.
+This view contrasts with a common assumption in Natural Language Processing (NLP) research, where prompt clarity is typically considered essential for generating reliable and high-quality LLM outputs \citep{white2023promptpatterncatalogenhance,Wei2022}.
+This study addresses this tension by investigating how structured human clarification, introduced at defined intervention points in a human--AI collaboration process, affects the quality of AI-generated managerial advice and how human oversight can prevent failure modes from compromising decision quality.

-This study advances the theory of bounded rationality by empirically defining Generative AI as a \textit{cognitive scaffold} that extends human judgment.
-We demonstrate that by systematically surfacing hidden uncertainties, AI expands a manager's decision space, and response quality independently varies with the task's strategic or operational complexity.
-However, we revealed that this scaffold is fragile, possessing its own artificial bounded rationality characterized by two critical flaws.
-First, it struggles with nuanced linguistic ambiguities, and second, it exhibits sycophancy, an alignment failure rooted in obedience that causes it to validate, rather than challenge, a flawed or unethical directives \citep{sharma2023towards}.
-These findings support a refined model of hybrid rationality \citep{jarrahi2018artificial}, where the goal is not to delegate decisions to GAI, but to establish a careful collaboration.
-In this framework, the AI provides analytical power, while the manager provides essential semantic and ethical oversight to guard against the model's distinct failure modes \citep{raisch2021artificial, lebovitz2022engage}.
+Building on this premise, we systematically investigate how prompt ambiguity and decision type affect the quality of LLM-generated managerial advice.
+We propose a four-dimensional taxonomy of business ambiguity and operationalize it through a seven-stage human--AI collaborative pipeline with two structured human intervention points: ambiguity clarification and integrity auditing.
+The study pursues three objectives: $(i)$ benchmarking the ability of LLMs to identify ambiguity, $(ii)$ measuring how ambiguity refinement and decision type affect response quality, and $(iii)$ analyzing sycophantic behavior when models are confronted with flawed managerial directives.
+The resulting decisions are evaluated through a human-validated automated evaluation framework based on constraint adherence, agreement, justification quality, and actionability.